dfguerrerom/mgci-docs/docs/source/sepal/index.rst

 - Clicking on :guilabel:`load` will automatically reclassify your landcover legend into the legend defined by the reclassification matrix.
-- **In certain cases, landcover classes might be classified as No Data,Missing Values or Unclassified.In such cases leaving the classes blank will be interpreted as O values by SEPAL SDG 15.4.2 :sub:`beta` and consequently not included in the computation.**
+- **In certain cases, landcover classes might be classified as No Data,Missing Values or Unclassified.In such cases leaving the classes blank will be interpreted as O values by SEPAL SDG 15.4.2 :sub:`beta` and consequently not included in the computation.
+Note: Any values left blank will be interpreted as 0.**

 ..
-Important::For ease and comparability in defining the reclassifiaction matrix,the development team have created a CSV template that countries can download and modify for their use.You can also find the template in the :ref:`Annex section <Annex>`.Remember you have to upload the CSV file into SEPAL for you to use it.
+Important:: For ease and comparability in defining the reclassifiaction matrix,the development team have created a CSV template that countries can download and modify for their use.You can also find the template in the :ref:`Annex section <Annex>`.Remember you have to upload the CSV file into SEPAL for you to use it.

 Manual Reclassification